 Step 8: Lipstick volume

-In order to make the lipstick of the fashion face look 3-dimentional take a darker shade and color right below the lower lip ellipse.
+In order to make the lipstick of the fashion face look 3-dimensional take a darker shade and color right below the lower lip ellipse.
 Color the bottom half of the upper lip too, trying to keep the shape of the lips.
 Gently blend the colors.
 This easy technique will give your model a shiny lip gloss that looks very nice on fashion sketches.